mkolumb/EFCore.Extensions.SaveOptimizer/README.md

 ## Q&A

 1. Why you wrote query builder instead of using SqlKata?
    - The reason behind is performance.
 I noticed few issues and created [pull request](https://github.com/sqlkata/querybuilder/pull/548).
 When I started working on this library my pull request was in review without response for few months.
 Initially I decided to create [.NET 6 fork](https://www.nuget.org/packages/SqlKata.Net6/) and performance improvements were really great.
 Later I realized I don't need most of SqlKata features so it's better to write something optimized from scratch - this will bring performance & freedom boost.
 Currently there is reference to SqlKata in test project, just for verify my builder.
+In the future I have plan to drop this dependency and write builder tests from scratch.
 2. Why you wrote query executor?
    - I noticed a bug with ExecuteSqlRaw from RelationalExtensions.
 It looks it cuts precision for decimals.
 So I created something lightweight using some EF Core features.
 3. What is EFCore.Extensions.SaveOptimizer.Dapper package purpose?